working-group-two/wgtwo.com/blog/2022-02-04-please-dont-leave-your-message-after-the-beep.md

 ---
-slug: please-dont-leave-your-message-after-the-beep
+slug: please-dont-leave-a-message-after-the-beep
-title: "Don't leave your message after the beep"
+title: "Don't leave a message after the beep"
 date: 2022-02-04
 tags: [messaging, voicemail, api]
 authors: [tor-odland]
 ---

 Think quickly: When was the last time you dialed into your voicemail to listen to a message someone had left for you?
 Chances are, it’s been a while.
 The common view is that voicemail isn’t popular any longer.
 That’s both true and not true, depending on how you look at it.
 Find out where voicemail - loved by some and hated by others - is heading.

 <!--truncate-->